Perspective | A sunset surprise: Saturday’s storm chase in Kansas was simple, yet elegant

 When we got there, it was closed.
 Chili’s, however, was not.
 Kelby rolled her eyes as I eagerly drove through blinding downpours and hail on a quest for a chicken sandwich.
 Quarter-sized hail was pelting the vehicle as we pulled into the parking lot.
 I shifted into park and turned off the truck.

-“Aren’t we going to wait it out?” asked Kelby.
+“Aren’t we going to wait it out?”
+Kelby asked.

-“Nope,” I stated hungrily, donning a hardhat and marching into the restaurant despite the drenching downpours and wind-driven hail.
+“Nope,” I stated hungrily, donning a hard-hat and marching into the restaurant despite the drenching downpours and wind-driven hail.
 She followed.
 It was quite the entrance.

 Storms were winding down by the time we finished dinner around 9:30 p.m.
 We headed to the hotel on the west side of Interstate 35, checked in, and carried our bags up a precarious spiral staircase.
 I slumped into a chair, exhausted from the chase.